zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

     For more information about display names for resources, see [portalfx-browse-migration.md#migration-process](portalfx-browse-migration.md#migration-process).

+    **NOTE**:  Do not use words like "profiles" to describe a resource.
+For more information about reserved words, see [Read in the SDK](Read in the SDK).

 * Toolbar

-    The toolbar contains actions that operate against the grid.
+    The toolbar is a dedicated location for commands that is  located at the top of the Resource Browse page.
+It ccontains actions that operate against the grid.
+The pattern has been heavily tested, and consistency between extensions contributes to a reduced learning curve for customers that use more than one extension.
 For more information, see [#the-toolbar](#the-toolbar).

 * Filter panel